-State v.
+A good example of harmless error is given in State v.
 Gillispie, 208 N.J.
-59, 93 (2011), held that the admission of other crimes evidence was unduly prejudicial and not outweighed by any probative value, but was harmless because there was independent, overwhelming evidence of guilt.
+59, 93 (2011).
+Even though the Court held that the admission of other crimes evidence was unduly prejudicial and not outweighed by any probative value, it was harmless because there was independent, overwhelming evidence of guilt.